Mark Self-Transfers

 • Incorrect Holdings

-Step-by-Step Instructions to Mark Self-Transfer Transactions
+Step-by-Step Instructions to Mark Self-Transfer Transactions in the Legacy UI:

 Step 1: On the transactions page, make sure both sides of the pair are marked as Incoming or Outgoing, whichever is appropriate.

 Step 2: Select the green drop-down arrow symbol to the far right of one of the transactions.
-Select Mark as Self-Transfer.
+Select Mark as Self Transfer.

 Step 3: In the pop-up window Possible Outgoing section, select the grey bubble to the left to create the match if the correct matching transaction is there.